- What Is a Viral Infection?

 - Causes of Viral Infection in Kids

-- Signs And Symptoms of Viral Infection in A Child
+- Signs and Symptoms of a Viral Infection in a Child

-- Home Remedies to Cure Viral Infection in Your Child
+- Home Remedies to Cure a Viral Infection in Your Child

-- How Long Does Viral Infection Last in Kids?
+- How Long Does a Viral Infection Last in Kids?

-- What To Expect When Your Child Has Viral Infection?
+- What to Expect When Your Child Has a Viral Infection

 - How Does Your Child’s Body Fight Against Viruses?

-- How To Prevent Your Child From Getting Viral Infection?
+- How to Prevent Your Child From Getting a Viral Infection

-- Difference Between Viral Infection And Bacterial Infection
+- Difference Between a Viral Infection and a Bacterial Infection

 Last Updated on

 Children often fall prey to viral infections.
-Studies show that a child during his early growing years can be a victim of about 12 viral ailments in a year.
+Studies show that during his early growing years, a child can be a victim of about 12 viral ailments in a year.
 Children often become the target of a virus immediately after recovering from another virus.
-However, the incidence of children catching viral infection generally decreases with growing age.
+However, the incidence of children catching a viral infection generally decreases as they grow up.

 Viruses are contagious and may spread easily through personal contact.
-Many of the viruses are not dangerous and taking adequate rest is usually the best way to treat them.
+A lot of viruses are not dangerous, and taking adequate rest is usually the best way to treat them.
 Antibiotics may not help cure a viral infection.
 Nonetheless, if a child suffering from a viral infection shows no improvement in 48 hours, it is advisable to seek medical treatment.

-Infection produced by viruses or tiny germs in the body is called a viral infection.
+An infection produced by viruses or tiny germs in the body is called a viral infection.
 There are a plethora of viruses that can infect nearly any part of the body.
-They function like hijackers by attacking the normal cells and then using those very cells to grow and breed more viruses.
+They function like hijackers by attacking the healthy cells and then using the infected cells to grow and breed more viruses.

 Causes of Viral Infection in Kids

-A child can easily catch a viral infection from an infected child in school or any other public place as the virus can spread from a runny nose or virus infected hands, even a cough or sneeze.
-Viruses may also get transferred through faeces, vomit and insect bites.
+A child can easily catch a viral infection from an infected child at school or any other public place, as the virus can spread from a runny nose, virus-infected hands, or even a cough or sneeze.
+Germs may also get transferred through faeces, vomit, and insect bites.
 Viral infections can affect kids through contaminated food and water.
 Viral infections commonly occur during seasonal changes.
-Viruses usually get passed on either horizontally like from one infected person to the other or vertically like from a mom to her kid.
+Viruses usually get passed on either horizontally from one infected person to another, or vertically from a mom to her kid.